w3c/wai-intro-wcag/content/new-in-22.md

 ### 2.4.11 Focus Appearance (Minimum) (AA)

 <blockquote class="sc">
-  <p>For the keyboard focus indicator of each User Interface Component, all of the following are true:</p>
+  <p>For the keyboard focus indicator of each User interface component, all of the following are true:</p>
   <ul>
     <li><strong>Minimum area:</strong> The <a href="https://www.w3.org/TR/WCAG22/#dfn-focus-indication-area">focus indication area</a> is greater than or equal to a 1 <a href="https://www.w3.org/TR/WCAG22/#dfn-css-pixel">CSS pixel</a> border of the focused control, or has a thickness of at least 8 CSS pixels along the shortest side of the element.</li>
     <li><strong>Change of contrast:</strong> The color change for the focus indication area has a contrast ratio of at least 3:1 with the colors of the unfocused state.</li>